clab/lstm-parser/README.md

     parser/lstm-parse -T trainingOracle.txt -d devOracle.txt --hidden_dim 100 --lstm_input_dim 100 -w sskip.100.vectors --pretrained_dim 100 --rel_dim 20 --action_dim 20 -t -P

-This will run several iterations of the training process, you should stop it when the development result does not sufficiently improve.
+This will run several iterations of the training process, you should stop it when the development result does not substantially improve anymore.

 #### Parse data with your parsing model